thekhodja/akhodja/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-## About Me
+## Biography

-Hey, my name is Abdelhamid Khodja!
-But most people just call me Bioman.
+Hey, my name is Abdelhamid Khodja - but most people just call me Bioman!
 I’m a recent Biology graduate from the American University of Sharjah.
 My research interests include computational biology and molecular dynamics (MD) simulations.
 Broadly, I am interested in computational drug discovery.
 During my time at AUS, I worked on developing and synthesizing novel antibacterial nanoparticles to create self-disinfecting fabrics.